getsentry/sentry-docs/src/docs/product/performance/resources.md

 <Note>

-We are actively working on improving our parametrization strategies.
-When grouping improvements are released, you will temporarily see instances of new and old span groups.
+Resource parametrization is still a work-in-progress.
+As these improvements are made, you will will temporarily see instances of the new and old groupings in your Resource Module.

+Let us know of any feedback through Github Issues.

 </Note>